-Under certain circumstances and with the approval of the student's advisor and the School's Director of Graduate Studies, transfer credit may be given for courses taken elsewhere and applied to the 36-credit hour requirement of the master's program.
+Under certain circumstances and with the recommendation of the student's advisor and approval of School's Administration, transfer credit may be given for courses taken elsewhere and applied to the 36-credit hour requirement of the master's program.
 Also, any of the program's courses taken while in post-baccalaureate status must be treated as transfer credit in order to be applied to degree requirements.
 The limit on transfer credit is 9 hours.
 Thirty of the 36 semester hours required for the master's degree must be in library and information science.
 Graduate credits that may be considered for transfer include any combination of the following, up to a maximum of 9 credit hours:

-- Courses in the MSLS program taken while in post-baccalaureate status - Courses in library and information science taken at another ALA accredited program - Courses with the prior approval of the advisor taken as part of the MSLS program
+- Courses in the MSLS program taken while in post-baccalaureate status - Courses in library and information science taken at another ALA-accredited program - Courses with prior approval of the advisor and School Administration taken as part of the MSLS program

 Graduate transfer credit is not automatic but is granted only when educational justification exists.
 Graduate transfer credit must meet the conditions specified above, have been earned while the student was enrolled in an accredited graduate school, and must have been graded B or better.
-No credit may be given for graduate work completed more than six years prior to the end of the semester in which the student completes the program of the School.
-Moreover, The Graduate School Bulletin states: "In no case will independent work, research, thesis or dissertation credit completed as part of the degree requirements for one program be considered to satisfy requirements of a subsequent master's or specialist program."
+Moreover, the Graduate School Bulletin states: "Course credits applied toward a previously awarded graduate degree cannot be transferred.
+Transfer of independent work, research, thesis, or dissertation credit is not permitted.
+Courses must have been taken no more than 10 years...prior to the semester the transfer is requested"

 Requests for graduate transfer credit are made by petition on the part of the student, after s/he has been admitted and has begun taking classes in the School of Information Science.
-If the student's faculty advisor and the School's Director of Graduate Studies believe that transfer credit is appropriate, recommendation is made to the Graduate School that it be awarded.
+If the student's faculty advisor and the School's Administration believe that transfer credit is appropriate, recommendation is made to the Graduate School that it be awarded.
 However, the final decision about awarding transfer credit rests with the Graduate School.